 Family Housing at Texas Woman's University provides living options for married students and for single parents and their children.
 Married couples and single parents with a maximum of three children under the age of 18 may reside in the Lowry Woods Community apartments.

-Family Housing Apartment contracts run from one semester to twelve months and are renewable.
-Assignments are made from the apartment waiting list on a date-order basis.
+Family Housing apartment contracts run form one semester to twelve months and are renewable.
+Vacancies are filled in order by application date and desired move in date.
 The apartment application, along with the $50 non-refundable application fee and $100 deposit, must be received before a student can be considered for an apartment.